jayzheng98/jayzheng98.github.io/_projects/project1.md

 # Notice
 <hr>

-Since this project is about to be finished, **quite a lot of** the trial and error processes I recorded earlier in this article have been deleted, leaving only the **last feasible solution**
+Since this project was finished, **quite a lot of** the trial and error processes I recorded earlier in this article have been deleted, leaving only the **last feasible solution**
  - *For example, as for the LTE networking devices.
 At first, we even used a [real 4G base station](https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj1-0.jpg?raw=true).
 Later, we chose an elementary (cheap) kind of Software Defined Radio(SDR) equipment called "[LimeSDR](https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/limesdr.jpg?raw=true)".
 Finally, we adopted the more professional USRP equipment*

 <br>